Welcome Call 2834 6863 Like our page

 • Maintaining neutrality and objectivity

-• Defining the emotional process
+• Defining the emotional process, tracking the interaction sequence with client

 • Detriangling